 First, pick your pollinating utensil of choice.
 You can transfer pollen with cotton swabs, a small paintbrush, or even with nail clippers.

-Gather the pollen in the morning, within 4-6 hours of the flower opening.
+Gather the pollen in the morning, within four to six hours of the flower opening.
 The blooms contain both male and female parts, yet are self-sterile, so the pollen is collected from one flower and then transferred to a flower on a different passion vine.

 Locate the stamen of the flower.
-This shouldn’t be difficult since the passion flower has 5 stamens topped by anthers that are fairly obvious in the center of the flower.
+This shouldn’t be difficult since the passionflower has five stamens topped by anthers that are fairly obvious in the center of the flower.
 If you are using a cotton swab or paintbrush, just lightly dab the stamen.
 If using nail clippers, snip the stamen from inside the flower.

 Then just transfer the pollen to the female organ, the pistil, by gently rubbing the brush or swab against it.
 Passion flowers have three pistils.